On convergence structures in graphs: Graphs as pretopological spaces

-\begin{remark} A reader familiar with the algebraic theory of graphs might think that the notions of the fundamental groupoid as a graph and as a limit space coincide, but this is not the case.
-Given $f, g : G \to H$ graphs homomorphism, we say that $f$ is $\times$-homotopic to $g$, written $f \simeq g$, if there is a graph homomorphism $H : G \times I_n^\ell \to H$ such that $H|_{G \times \{v_0\}} = f$ and $H|_{G \times \{v_n\}} = g$, where $I_n^\ell$ denotes a path of length $n$ with a loop at each vertex.
-We will say $\Lambda$ is a length $n$ homotopy.
-For more details of the construction of the fundamental groupoid of a graph, see~\cite{fundamentalgroupoidsgraphs}.
-In~\cite{nettopology}, the fundamental groupoid of a limit space is constructed, which is similar to the topological case.
-The problem with this notion being the same as in convergence spaces lies in $[0,1]$: the convergence in $[0,1]$ does not come from a graph and, moreover, we have the problem of $[0,1]$ being infinite, unlike a path in the graph. \end{remark}

-We know that not every convergence comes from a topology, but what conditions can we impose to ensure the existence of a topology that induces this convergence?
-In the context of pretopological spaces, the answer is simple.
-We now investigate when the convergence on a graph is topological.
+It is well known that not every convergence structure is induced by a topology.
+A natural question, therefore, is which conditions guarantee the existence of a topology that generates a given convergence.
+In the setting of pretopological spaces, this question admits a straightforward answer.
+We now examine under which conditions the convergence structure associated with a graph is topological.